 In 1940, after the outbreak of World War II, her family fled to England, and it was there that Khan decided she wanted to do her part to help the fight against the Nazis.
 She joined the Women’s Auxiliary Air Force, where she trained as a wireless radio operator.
 Three years later, in 1943, she was recruited to the British Special Operations Executive.

 Although her superiors initially doubted she was well-suited for this kind of work, citing her small physical stature and temperamental personality, she was undoubtedly committed to the work.
 Having already received radio training at the Women’s Auxiliary Air Force, Noor Khan sped through her courses and was an adept signaler.
 In June of 1943, after only four months of training, she was stationed in Paris, sending information back to Britain under the code name “Madeline.”

 Unfortunately, almost immediately after she arrived in Paris, all the other radio operators were captured.
 Rather than be extradited, she stayed there alone for four months, relaying important spy traffic back to Britain from all over Paris, all the while evading capture by the Germans.

 She was eventually betrayed by a double agent, which led to her capture by the Nazis.
-They held her for questioning at the SD Headquarters in Paris, but, even in the face of torture, she refused to give up any information to the Nazis, instead, feeding them false information.
+They held her for questioning at the SD Headquarters in Paris, but even in the face of torture, she refused to give up any information to the Nazis.
+Instead, she fed them false information.
 In addition to withstanding Nazi questioning, she also made several escape attempts.

 Noor Khan was posthumously awarded the French Croix de Guerre with Silver Star, and the George Cross, Britain’s highest honor for great heroism in the face of extreme danger not in presence of the enemy.
 A bronze bust near her former home in London commemorates her extreme courage and service to Britain.